howsayhao/hj_reg_auto/README.md

 - `template`

-  Subcommand to generate register specification templates in Excel worksheet (.xlsx) format with the following command options.
+  Subcommand to generate register templates in Excel worksheet (.xlsx) or SystemRDL (.rdl) format with following command options.

   - `-h, --help`

     Show help information for this subcommand.

+  - `-rdl`

+    Generate a SystemRDL (.rdl) template.

+  - `-excel`

+    Generate an Excel worksheet (.xlsx) template.

   - `-d,--dir [DIR]`

-    Specify the location of the directory where the template will be generated, the default is the current directory.
+    Directory where the template will be generated, the default is the current directory.

   - `-n,--name [NAME]`

-    Specify the file name of the generated template, if there is a duplicate name, it will be automatically distinguished by a number, the default is `template.xlsx`.
+    File name of the generated template, if there is a duplicate name, it will be automatically suffixed with a number.
+Default is `template.xlsx`.

   - `-rnum [RNUM]`

-    Specify the number of registers to be included in the generated template, default is `1`.
+    Number of registers to be included in the generated template.
+Default is `1`.
+This option is only for Excel worksheets with `-excel` option.

   - `-rname [TEM1 TEM2 ...]`

-    Specify the name of the register in the generated template, the default is `TEM`, the default name and abbreviation are the same.
+    Names of registers in the template to be generated.
+Default is `TEM` (also for abbreviation).
+This option is only for Excel worksheets with `-excel` option.

   - `-l, --language [cn | en]`

     Specify the language format of the generated template: `cn/en`, default is `cn`.
+This option is only for Excel worksheets with `-excel` option.

 - `parse`

-  Sub-command to check the syntax and rules of the input Excel(.xlsx) and SystemRDL(.rdl) files, and compile them into the hierarchical model defined in `systemrdl-compiler`, with the following command options.
+  Sub-command to parse input Excel(.xlsx) worksheets and SystemRDL(.rdl) files, and compile them into a hierarchical model defined in `systemrdl-compiler`, with following command options.

   - `-h, --help`